gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

-The [ast-types](https://github.com/benjamn/ast-types) module provides an [Esprima](https://github.com/ariya/esprima)-compatible implementation of the [abstract syntax tree type hierarchy](http://en.wikipedia.org/wiki/Abstract_syntax_tree) that was leaded by a project called Mozilla Parser API [JavaScript:SpiderMonkey:Parser API](https://wiki.mozilla.org/JavaScript:SpiderMonkey:Parser_API).
+The [ast-types](https://github.com/benjamn/ast-types) module provides an [Esprima](https://github.com/ariya/esprima)-compatible implementation of the [abstract syntax tree type hierarchy](http://en.wikipedia.org/wiki/Abstract_syntax_tree) that was leaded by a project called Mozilla Parser API [JavaScript:SpiderMonkey:Parser API](https://web.archive.org/web/20210314002546/https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
+Observe that when you visit that, page it warns you *This is an archived page.
+It's not actively maintained.*

+### SpiderMonkey Parser API

+See  the [estree org](https://github.com/estree) and the [estree repo](https://github.com/estree/estree):

+> Once upon a time, an [unsuspecting Mozilla engineer](http://calculist.org) created an API in Firefox that exposed the SpiderMonkey engine's JavaScript parser as a JavaScript API.
+Said engineer [documented the format it produced](https://web.archive.org/web/20210314002546/https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API), and this format caught on as a lingua franca for tools that manipulate JavaScript source code.

+> Meanwhile JavaScript is evolving.
+[This site](https://github.com/estree/estree/blob/master/README.md) will serve as a community standard for people involved in building and using these tools to help evolve this format to keep up with the evolution of the JavaScript language.

-See the lecture [SpiderMonkey Parser API: A Standard For Structured JS Representations](https://www.infoq.com/presentations/spidermonkey-parser-api/) by Michael Ficarra 2014.
-The idea seems to be abandoned.
+See also the lecture [SpiderMonkey Parser API: A Standard For Structured JS Representations](https://www.infoq.com/presentations/spidermonkey-parser-api/) by Michael Ficarra 2014.

+The idea of the Parser API seems to be (partially?) abandoned.

 ### Simple Example